ericcecchi/me/app/posts/a-primer-on-atomic-design.md

 ---
-title: "A primer on atomic design"
+title: 'A primer on atomic design'
-date: "2020-10-01"
+date: '2020-10-01'
-excerpt: "A prerequisite for understanding composability in React component libraries."
+excerpt: 'A prerequisite for understanding composability in React component libraries.'
 ---

 Modular UI design is well-articulated in Brad Frost’s notorious 2013 blog post, Atomic Design ([now a book by the same name](https://atomicdesign.bradfrost.com/chapter-2/)).
 Frost argues that modular design systems need a clear sense of hierarchy in a taxonomy of components.
 So that hierarchy can be inferred from the names of classes of components, he proposes classifying components using terms from basic chemistry: atoms, molecules, and organisms.